buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedComponentElements/Entities/IfcElementComponent.md

 One or several instances of subtypes of _IfcElementComponent_ should always be accompanied by a defining instance of a respective subtype of _IfcElementComponentType_.
 The type object holds shape and material information.

-> HISTORY&nbsp; New entity in IFC2x2
+> HISTORY  New entity in IFC2x2

 It is often desirable to model a number of same-shaped element components by means of a single occurrence object, e.g. several bolts within a connection or a row of reinforcement elements.
 In this IFC release, this is possible by means of multiple mapped representation as documented below.